KamilaBorowska/Porygon-Z/README.md

 ### Servers

 The second would be list of servers.
-By default, this bot joins `#botters-test` on Freenode, and enabled REPL.
+By default, this bot joins `#botters-test` on Freenode, and enables REPL.
 Adding the new servers would be simply adding new entries that follow the pattern.
 The list of the channels is array, separated by commas.